-The Board is very mindful of the importance of the level of discount to our shareholders and we have conducted a number of share repurchases during the year to help prevent the discount from widening further.
+The Board is very mindful of the importance of the level of discount to our Shareholders and we have conducted a number of share repurchases during the year to help prevent the discount from widening further.
+The Board will continue to monitor this closely and will consider taking further action where we feel it to be effective.